-This guide will allow apps like Robin to get the correct event titles and description for Office 365 meeting room resources.
+This guide will allow apps like Robin to get the correct event titles, privacy, and description for Office 365 meeting room resources.
 This is also applicable to other versions of Exchange.
 You’ll need to make sure a couple things are configured first:

 - Install Microsoft Online Services Sign-In Assistant

-- Install Azure Active Directory Module for Windows PowerShell (32-bit version) or (64-bit version)
+- Option 1: Install Azure Active Directory Module for Windows PowerShell (32-bit version) or (64-bit version)

 Like most things in life, there are two ways to do this.
 We’ll stick with the easy way here.
 You can read more (including the more complex System Administrator way) on the blog.

 Unzip the file and run

 Select “Yes” to run as an administrator.
 When prompted, enter your Office365 credentials:

 The script will run automatically and your meetings will now use the event name for all calendar accounts.